Recurring Saturday Night Live characters and sketches introduced 2009–10: Pete Twinkle and Greg Stink

 Jason Sudeikis and Will Forte are commentators in an ESPN Classic presentation of a women's sporting event from the 1980s or 1990s.
 While Sudeikis' Pete Twinkle attempts to engage Forte's Greg Stink in actual discussion or analysis of the event, Greg is incapable of even basic conversation.
 (Pete: "She just crushed a shot put with her bare hands!"
 Greg: "I've gotta correct you, Pete!
 She doesn't have bear hands, she has HUMAN hands!
 And people don't really say 'bear hands', they say 'paws.'")

+Kristen Wiig and the episode's host generally star as the athletes.
 The heart of the sketch is in the frequent asides where Pete promotes the feminine or sexual product sponsoring that day's event, using rhyming jingles such as "KY Jelly: Protect her from your girth, with the greatest lube on earth!"

 The sketches are written by Forte, Sudeikis, and SNL writers John Lutz and John Solomon.
 At the end of the 2009-2010 season, Forte told The A.V.
 Club, "I dislike the overuse of recurring characters as much as the next person, but we just have so much fun doing that sketch.
 I know we've done it a lot this year, but God, we have fun.
 That's kind of what it's all about."

 In January 2010, Pete Twinkle and Greg Stink hosted a two-hour special, SNL Presents: Sports All-Stars, featuring sports-related SNL clips.